JKM26/Bad-Apple-in-Termux/README.md

-First Download Termux wich is an Open source App for android devices it requires Android 7 or higher
+First Download Termux which is an Open source App for android devices it requires Android 7 or higher

-When youre in Termux you need to get a few i will call them to keep it simple programms
+When youre in Termux you need to get a few i will call them to keep it simple programs

 pkg install ffmpeg python